cj1128/lox/README.md

 - Static scope
   - Lox, like most modern languages, uses **lexical scoping**.
 This means that you can figure out which declaration a variable name refers to just by reading the text of the program.
-  - The scope rules are part of the static semantics of the language, which is why they’re also called **static scope**.
+  - The scope rules are part of the static semantics of the language, which is why they're also called **static scope**.
   - The function should capture a frozen snapshot of the environment as it existed at the moment the function was declared.
   - static scope means that a variable usage always resolves to the same declaration
 - Semantic analysis